 1. Employee culture - pay nearly 2 x industry average.
 No massive downsizings during the recession has led to some of the most engaged employees in retail.
 Result is employees have less employment anxiety.
 Another example of this is the health benefits provided to their employees:

 Costco has no public-relations staff.
 Jelinek conducts an interview with a journalist alone, an anomaly at major corporations, and afterward Costco Chief Financial Officer Richard Galanti calls to inquire whether the boss inadvertently said anything negative.
-Sinegal returns a reporter’s phone call on a Saturday morning, leaving his cell number.
+Sinegal returns a reporter’s phone call on a Saturday morning, leaving his cell number.labeling something an honest mistake would be a major no-no in a company driven by legal fear as it implies some level of culpability.

 In February, Tiffany (TIF) filed a multimillion-dollar trademark infringement suit against Costco alleging it improperly labeled merchandise as “Tiffany engagement rings.”
 Galanti calls it “an honest mistake” and says they should have been labeled “Tiffany-style.”
 The suit is pending.